ajeyamk/jigsaw-nlp/README.md

-# jigsaw-nlp
+# Jigsaw Unintended Bias in Toxicity Classification
-Jigsaw Unintended Bias in Toxicity Classification.
 To detect toxicity across a diverse range of conversations.

 ## Overview
 The Conversation AI team, a research initiative founded by Jigsaw and Google (both part of Alphabet), builds technology to protect voices in conversation.
 A main area of focus is machine learning models that can identify toxicity in online conversations, where toxicity is defined as anything rude, disrespectful or otherwise likely to make someone leave a discussion.